 • I love to chop the fruit in small pieces, so no fruit is overpowering and each bite is diverse.
 It’s also easier to eat that way.

-Fruit Chaat can be prepared several hours before serving.
-I usually make it earlier during the evening and refrigerate to serve for Iftar.
+You can prepare Fruit Chaat several hours before serving.
+I usually make it earlier during the evening and refrigerate, covered, until Iftar time.

-Here’s a tip that’s especially useful if you’re making it for company: If you’re adding bananas, add them right before serving to prevent them from getting mushy.
+Make-ahead Tip: If you’re adding bananas or mandarins, add them right before serving to prevent them from getting mushy or soggy.

 P.S.
-Check out this roundup of 40+ Pakistani Ramadan recipes or browse the Ramadan archives for many more ideas.
+Check out this roundup of 15+ Iftar recipes or browse the Ramadan archives for many more ideas.

 This authentic Pakistani-style Fruit Chaat recipe is full of flavor yet light and healthy!
 Use store-bought or homemade chaat masala, or a small-batch 5-ingredient chaat masala recipe included in the post.
 Don't skip the orange juice (or juice of choice)!